tebeka/talks/rs2022/no-comment.md

 > eventually choose XXX: ....
 [6 min] How did we overcome the challenges: ...
 > [2 min] Summary.

+- [2 min] Why comments are bad
+- [3 min] How can you improve your code be removing comments

 # Audience Takeaway

+Consider how to improve  your code *before* you add a comment.